 - Time commitment: Students commit to 8 hours a week.
 Five to seven hours of the commitment takes place in a community-based organization (CBO), one hour is spent in a weekly seminar throughout the semester, and one to two hours a week are spent on additional scholar activities as assigned.

-- Stipend and Academic Credit: Students will receive a stipend of at least $625 per semester for their participation.
+- Scholarship and Academic Credit: Students will receive a scholarship of at least $625 per semester for their participation.
 Students can choose to take the seminar component for credit that fulfills the social justice University Core Curriculum requirement.
 Details on registration for credit will be provided to students upon their acceptance to the program.

 How to become a CE Scholar:

-The Center for CETR is now accepting applications for Spring 2018 on a rolling basis.
+The Center for CETR is now accepting applications for Fall 2018 on a rolling basis.

 We accept applications on a rolling basis, you can generally expect a response within a couple weeks of submitting your application.